Nao Tōyama: Early life and education

 Tōyama was born in Tokyo.
-Her father had spent nine years abroad and was fluent in English.
+Her father had spent nine years abroad and frequently spoke in English at home.
 From an early age she had an interest in anime, in particular the series Ojamajo Doremi and Sailor Moon.
 However, it was the anime series Fullmetal Alchemist that was the first to inspire her to become a voice actress.
-At the time, she was impressed that the series' protagonist Edward Elric was voiced by Romi Park.
+She met Romi Park.

 While in junior high school and high school, she became part of a chorus club to help her overcome tone deafness.
 It was also during this time she decided to pursue a voice acting career, as she had interacted with schoolmates who had similar interests.
 Her parents approved of her decision, provided that she did well in university entrance exams.
 While in high school, she enrolled at the Japan Narration Acting Institute.
 After completing her training, she became affiliated with the voice acting agency Arts Vision.